 Embracing the Mathematics Clinics at CGU and at the highly regarded undergraduate Claremont Colleges, the Claremont Mathematics Clinic has proven to be an effective “two-way street” between applied mathematicians at the colleges and scientists and mathematicians in industry or government laboratories in need of amplified mathematical experience.

-In the 170-plus yearlong projects that have been completed by clinic teams over the last two decades, students and faculty have gained an opportunity to apply their mathematical skills to an impressive variety of real-world, current problems.
+In the hundreds of projects that have been completed by clinic teams since 1973, students and faculty have gained an opportunity to apply their mathematical skills to an impressive variety of real-world, current problems.
 Client scientists and engineers who propose projects benefit from useful, relevant solutions.
 Recent projects led to two patents and a computational model that outperforms the current industry standard.

 - provide students with experience for a career in industry or government